 Artists, progressives, and urban sophisticates are naturally drawn to Bernal Heights’ warm and inviting atmosphere.
-This idyllic neighborhood provides a welcome break from the rhythms of San Francisco City.
-Nicknamed “Maternal Heights” by locals, the sunny climate, stunning views, and friendly people will make you feel right at home.
+This idyllic neighborhood provides a welcome break from the rhythms of San Francisco.
+The sunny climate, stunning views, and friendly people will make you feel right at home.

 Most homes have one to three bedrooms, two to three bathrooms, and one or two-car garages.
 Plush master suites, custom cabinetry, and finished basements are common features.